 Education Programs at The GRAMMY Museum

 Since January 2009, over 130,000 students have participated in GRAMMY Museum education programs.
 From workshops created around common core state standards, to our career-based Backstage Pass program, students are offered the opportunity to learn about English, history, science, math and politics through music.
-In addition to daily school tours and over 180 workshops per school year, The GRAMMY Museum is also home to week-long summer program, Summer Sessions, designed to teach students about music history and innovation; six week-long after-school classes focused on building skills to help start a career in the music industry; quarterly family programs designed to expose our youngest visitors to different genres of music; the Jane Ortner Educating Through Music Curriculum Award that honors teachers who use music in their classrooms and annual programs at the White House co-produced with First Lady Michelle Obama!
+In addition to daily school tours and over 180 workshops per school year, the GRAMMY Museum is also home to week-long summer programs, Summer Sessions, designed to teach students about music history and innovation; six week-long after-school classes focused on building skills to help start a career in the music industry; quarterly family programs designed to expose our youngest visitors to different genres of music; the Jane Ortner Education Award that honors teachers who use music in their classrooms; and annual programs at the White House co-produced with First Lady Michelle Obama.

 Interested in learning more?
 Download our Discovery Guide here!